HelloAOLab/bible-api/docs/guide/a-biblical-model-for-licensing-the-bible.md

 ## About Us

-[AO Lab](https://linktr.ee/helloaolab) is a non-profit company dedicated to loving and living out the Word of God.
+[AO Lab](https://helloao.org/) is a non-profit company dedicated to loving and living out the Word of God.
 The goal of this project is to make the Bible freely available to anyone who should need it in a format that is optimized for use by applications.

 We are excited to partner with the [BSB team](https://bereanbibles.com/).
 Without their help and support, this API would not be available.

 If you’d like to learn more about the BSB please [click here](https://bereanbibles.com/about-berean-study-bible/).

+Visit [HelloAO.org](https://helloao.org/) to learn more about our other projects and how you can get involved.